denisetroglio/codeSherpas_customers/README.md

 ## Script:

-- Start the server: npm start;
+- Start the server with: npm start;

 ---